The Love-Ins: Cast

 Actress Susan Oliver, who portrays the main character Patricia Cross, was disillusioned by the film due to its serious subject manner and the exploitation style in which it would be produced.
 She said, "I'd turned it down flat at first, since the script was a trivialization of the whole Timothy Leary, flower-child, hippie scene then going on."
 However, producers and friends involved in the picture promised her that the topic would be done tastefully.
 Later, she realized it was just an exploitation and cried at the wrap party.

+This is Gary Busey's debut.

 Production

 Columbia Pictures released the film in 1967.
 Sam Katzman produced the film.
 According to Jeff Stafford, Katzman had made a name of making cheap exploitations films in either popular genres or in relation to popular fads of the time.

+Richard Todd said he received the offer to make the film shortly before filming was to begin.
+He spoke with Katzman and "could not believe his descriptions of the flower-children and their mass love-ins, nor the dreadful effects on their minds and bodies.
+In Britain we had as yet only a hazy idea of this hideous cult."
+Todd agreed to take the role, hoping "there was a useful message to be put over by" the film and "I wanted to work in Hollywood again and the salary would compensate for some of the losses I had recently incurred."

+The movie was made for Columbia but shot at MGM studios.
+Todd called it "quite the most extraordinary and disturbing film I have ever been in" where "the young actors in the picture were splendid."

 The term "love-ins"

 "Love-in" is a name given to a gathering in the promotion of love for the enjoyment of participants either personally or in relation to social activism.
 In the context of the title, it refers to the psychedelic and social activism conducted by Timothy Leary, who in the film is represented by the character Dr. Barnett whose philosophy is "Be more.
 Sense More.
 Love more."